Photo by Magda Ehlers

 Emma Clark is assistant class director and columnist at LitReactor.

-She studied Japanese at the University of Texas, then went on to study chemistry just for fun.
-Along the way she has worked as a buyer for a retail furniture chain, veterinary technician, bouncer, publicist, artist's model, and figure skating coach.
+She studied Japanese and marketing at the University of Texas, then went on to study chemistry just for fun.
+Along the way she has worked as an analyst/buyer in home furnishings and collectible toys, camera assistant, video editor, book editor, ghostwriter, veterinary technician, bouncer, publicist, artist's model, fashion stylist, and figure skating coach.

-Her speculative short fiction has appeared in Devilfish Quarterly and Pantheon Magazine, and will be published in an upcoming anthology on women's bodies.
+Her speculative short fiction has twice been runner up in Lascaux Review's flash fiction contest, has appeared in Devilfish Quarterly and Pantheon Magazine, and will be published in an upcoming anthology on women's bodies.
 She is currently staring daggers at a manuscript.

-Emma loves single malt scotch, animals, travel, and auto racing.
-She lives on a ranch just north of Los Angeles.
+Emma loves single malt scotch, animals, home renovation, travel, and auto racing (in no particular order).
+She lives in Hollywood.